adangel/custom-eclipse/README.md

 2. Execute create-mirror.sh
 3. Drink coffee.
 This can take a while.
 If every update site is enabled, you'll download about 5 gigabytes.
 4. Have a look at "branding".
 This is a eclipse plugin which brings
     * A splash screen.
-Replace "splash.bmp" with your own.
+Replace "splash-base.bmp" with your own.
+    * The project uses "splasher-maven-plugin".
+Update the property `splash-subtitle` in the top-level pom.xml file.
     * Icons.
 Replace icon*.* with your own.
     * About dialog in eclipse.
 See plugin.xml/plugin.properties for details.
 See also about.gif for the logo in the about dialog.